Men Without Chests, Men Without Honor, Threaten Civilization

 In his book, The Abolition of Man, Lewis warned that moral relativism (the denial of universal and objective moral truths and principles), foolish emotionalism, and the rejection of reason would bring about cultural decay and growing depravity.

-When societies fail to teach morality and train the hearts of men to embrace and emulate virtuous behavior, they produce “Men without Chests,” individuals who are intelligent but behave like animals; men who don’t practice the virtues and are controlled by their appetites.
+When societies fail to teach morality and train the hearts of men to embrace and emulate virtuous behavior, they produce “men without chests,” individuals who are intelligent but behave like animals; men who don’t practice the virtues and are controlled by their appetites.
 Such men will lose their humanity, they will no longer be human, prophesied Lewis.

 Many decades have passed since Lewis wrote his book.
 Unfortunately, things have gotten much worse.
 While mainstream secular society still maintains that honor, ethics, and integrity matter, it has increasingly attacked, silenced, or destroyed those institutions and organizations that used to teach moral principles and universal truths which instilled honor and character into men’s hearts and souls.
+Not only has our modern educational establishment fully embraced moral relativism, most other political and cultural institutions―including so-called progressive “Christian” churches and organizations―have followed suit.

-Not only has our modern educational establishment fully embraced moral relativism, now other political and cultural institutions, including so-called progressive “Christian” churches and organizations, have followed suit.
-As Lewis predicted rampant carnality and decadence have increased exponentially as a result.
+As Lewis predicted, rampant carnality and decadence have increased exponentially.
 We’re witnessing an explosion of sinful and immoral behavior of epidemic proportions.
-Corruption, violence, mental illness, hypocrisy, wickedness, greed, addiction, promiscuity, sexual depravity, and other vices have become commonplace and affect ever larger segments of our society.
+Corruption, hypocrisy, greed, addiction, promiscuity, sexual depravity, and other vices have become commonplace and affect ever larger segments of our society.
+Mental illness and wickedness have become commonplace.

 Why is Lewis still relevant today?
 Because he saw the early stages of the moral collapse, societal chaos, and cultural decay we’re all now experiencing full force.
 Inevitable destruction await all societies that rebel against God, reject universal moral principles, deny the existence of objective reality, and silence and punish those who teach and speak the truth.